samwize/phewtick-hack/README.md

 	git clone https://github.com/samwize/phewtick-hack.git
 	mv phewtick-hack/settings-sample.py phewtick-hack/settings.py

 Open `settings.py` and enter your token, and your friends' tokens.
-To more the denser your network.
+To more tokens, the denser your network.

 Read the next section on how you can retrieve your token.